chrishumboldt/Webplate/README.md

 Getting Started
 ========

-In order to use Webplate all you have to do is include the following javascript file "webplate/stack.js" in your head tag with the id "webplate-stack".
+To use Webplate include the following javascript file "webplate/stack.js" in your head tag with the id "webplate-stack".

 For example:
 ```